fredrikwidlund/libdynamic/docs/index.rst

 - Flexibility

-Where appropriate containers are modelled (roughly) after the stdc++ equivalents.
+Where appropriate, containers are modelled roughly after the stdc++ equivalents.

 libreactor is licensed under the `MIT license`_; see LICENSE in the source distribution for details.